eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### [Transition from mev-boost to ePBS](#transition-from-mev-boost-to-epbs)
-The transition from MEV-Boost to enshrined proposer-builder separation (ePBS) represents a pivotal evolution in Ethereum's approach to handling Miner/Maximal Extractable Value (MEV) and improving the network's efficiency and fairness.
+The transition from MEV-Boost to ePBS represents a pivotal evolution in Ethereum's approach to handling Miner/Maximal Extractable Value (MEV) and improving the network's efficiency and fairness.
 Here's a detailed look into this transition:

 **MEV-Boost: A Precursor to ePBS**
 MEV-Boost, introduced as an interim solution, allows validators to outsource the construction of blocks to external builders, who bid for the right to propose block contents.
 This setup created a marketplace for block space, reducing the negative impacts of MEV by making the process more competitive and transparent.
 However, MEV-Boost operates off-chain and relies on centralized relays, introducing potential centralization and security risks.